What is a Faculty Marshal?

 2019 Faculty Marshal Instructions

 On the morning of Commencement, Faculty Marshals will need to report to the volunteer tent behind Neely Auditorium by 8:10 am to check in and pick up their Marshal cords.
 If Commencement is moved to Memorial Gym due to weather please report to the Auxiliary Gym to pick up your cord.
 A PDF of the Faculty Marshal instructions and assignments will be uploaded here in the spring.
+Prior to commencement, Marshals will need to rent regalia through their school or purchase individually.
+Minimal training is required in late April.

 New University Marshal - Cynthia B. Paschal